 Do I have enough time to attend training and to complete the volunteer service?

 If you answered yes to these questions, the Master Gardener program could be for you.
-Contact your local Extension Office in Powhatan or Goochland to request an application for the Master Gardener Program or download the application from the Goochland Powhatan website.
+Contact your local Extension Office in Powhatan or Goochland to ask about the Master Gardener Program or click on the link at the bottom of this page and fill out an application.
 Classes begin January and continue until the end of March.